10nayan/personal_account_tracker/README.md

 - **/pat/admin.py**: python app file  required for registering to django-administration of this appliation.
 - **/pat/tests.py**: python app file  required for testing of this appliation.
 - **/pat/apps.py**: python app file  required for registering the pat app to django main project of this appliation.
-- **/personal_account_tracker/**: python main project folder in which pat app is created.
+- **/Activity_Tracker/**: python main project folder in which pat app is created.
 - **pat/templates/**: folder with all HTML files
 - **pat/static/**: for all JS scripts and CSS files
 ## Usage
 ### Clone/Modify app
-1. Modify personal_account_tracker folder or create a new app in the main personal_account_tracker project folder.
+1. Modify Activity_Tracker folder or create a new app in the main Activity_Tracker project folder.

-    For modifying existance code or creating new app, These lines need to be edited in personal_account_tracker/settings.py are shown below:
+    For modifying existance code or creating new app, These lines need to be edited in Activity_Tracker/settings.py are shown below:
 ```python
 SECRET_KEY ='<your secret key>'
 ALLOWED_HOSTS = ['<your allowed host>']